-- (1) If a request for access is made to a record of a private body containing information which may or must be refused in terms of any provision of Chapter 4 of this Part, every part of the record which- - (a) does not contain; and - (b) can reasonably be severed from any part that contains, any such information must, despite arty other provision of this Act, be disclosed.
+- (1) If a request for access is made to a record of a private body containing information which may or must be refused in terms of any provision of Chapter 4 of this Part, every part of the record which-

+- (a) does not contain; and

+- (b) can reasonably be severed from any part that contains, any such information must, despite arty other provision of this Act, be disclosed.

 - (2) If a request for access to-

 - (a) a part of a record is granted; and

-- (b) the other part of the record is refused,
+(b) the other part of the record is refused,

-as contemplated in subsection (1), the provisions of section 56(2) apply to paragraph (a) of this section and the provisions of section 56(3) to paragraph (b) of this section.
+as contemplated in subsection (1), the provisions of section $\underline{56(2)}$ apply to paragraph (a) of this subsection and the provisions of section $\underline{56(3)}$ apply to paragraph (b) of this subsection.